ojasseh/web-programming-101/week-0/wp101-notes-0.md

 ## Programming

-Sometimes referrers to as **coding**, is the art of writing computer code using a text editor (in our case), an Integrated Development Environment (IDE) or other less or advanced tools.
+Sometimes refers to as **coding**, is the art of writing computer code using a text editor (in our case), an Integrated Development Environment (IDE) or other less or advanced tools.